terraform-ibm-modules/terraform-ibm-powervs-sap/reference-architectures/sap-s4hana-bw4hana/deploy-arch-ibm-pvs-sap-s4hana-bw4hana.md

 ![Design requirements for 'Power Virtual Server for SAP HANA' - variation 'SAP S/4HANA or BW/4HANA'.](heat-map-deploy-arch-ibm-pvs-sap-s4hana-bw4hana.svg "Design requirements"){: caption="Figure 2.
 Scope of the solution requirements" caption-side="bottom"}

-IBM Cloud Power Virtual Servers (PowerVS) is a public cloud offering that lets an enterprise establish its own private IBM Power computing environment on shared public cloud infrastructure.
-Because of scalability and resiliency, PowerVS is the premium platform for SAP workloads in the cloud world.
+IBM Cloud Power Virtual Servers (PowerVS) is a public cloud offering that allows an enterprise to establish its own private IBM Power computing environment on shared public cloud infrastructure.
+Due to its scalability and resilience, PowerVS is the premium platform for SAP workloads in the cloud world.
 The reference architecture for 'Power Virtual Server for SAP HANA' - variation 'SAP S/4HANA or BW/4HANA' is designed to provide PowerVS Linux instances prepared and configured for SAP HANA and SAP NetWeaver workloads according to the best practices and requirements using IBM Cloud® deployable architectures framework.
-Additionally S/4HANA or BW/4HANA solution is installed based on selected version.
+Additionally, S/4HANA or BW/4HANA solution is installed based on the selected version.

 ## Components
 {: #components}